Garmin have just released a new app, “Garmin Running Power”…let’s call it GRP for short.

 Benefits of a Running Power Meter

-There are exactly 14 benefits from a running power meter.
+There are exactly 14 benefits of a running power meter.
 Not 13 and certainly not 15 😉 This link from Coach and Author JIM VANCE is written for STRYD but the benefits equally apply to GRP.

 14 Ways a Power Meter Can Make You a Faster Runner – Running with Power from STRYD